murum/PHP-Caspeco/README.md

 ```

 ## Documentation
 There are other methods in this package that are not documented here.
 Please see [Caspeco's documentation](http://docs.caspecopayment.apiary.io/) to find out more about the API.
+If you've any questions, don't hesitate to open an issue.

 ## License